Skip to main content

 The Star Weekly was a Canadian newsmagazine published by the Toronto Star.
 During the Second World War, a colour illustration appeared on the cover each week with a wartime theme.
 This image dated May 3, 1941 shows an English air raid warden guiding a woman and child into a bomb shelter.

-To see my complete collection of Star Weekly covers, click: Star Weekly At War.
+See my collection of Star Weekly covers: Star Weekly At War.

 Thank you for reading this post.
 Don't forget to subscribe!